phasejumpers/phasejumpers.github.io/rules.md

 Direct (/w): Direct radio between two players.

-Most of the time you'll be using public coms for general chatter.
+Most of the time you'll be using public comms for general chatter.